tmax818/tysC/lesson1/notes.md

 ### Creating the Source Code

-- *source code* - a series of statments or commands used to instruct the computer to perform your wanted tasks
+- *source code* - a series of statements or commands used to instruct the computer to perform your wanted tasks
 - example
 ~~~c
 printf("Hello, Mom!");